 Renewables have a role to play in the goal of reducing GHGs.
 However, as a November 2002 article in Science Magazine points out, developing renewables requires a major commitment to a long-term R&D program for alternative energy sources for electricity and transportation.
 Candidates include solar, wind, biomass, nuclear fission, fusion, and fossil fuels from which carbon has been sequestered.
-Efficiency improvements, hydrogen production, super-conducting global electric grids and geo-engineering also hold great promise for reducing the growth of $CO_2$ during the 21st century.
-Commercially viable technologies able to wean the world from fossil fuels are still a long way off.
+Efficiency improvements, hydrogen production, super-conducting global electric grids and geo-engineering also hold great promise for reducing the growth of CO_2 during the 21st century.
+Commercially viable technologies capable of weaning the world from fossil fuels are still a long way off.
 Achieving major advances in energy technology will require both serious government and private sector investment in R&D.

 Transferring technology to the developing world, where most of the growth in emissions will occur over this century, can play a major role in emission reductions.
 It is essential to continue transferring existing technologies, such as clean coal, combined heat and power, and others, that will enable those countries to "grow" their economies without similarly growing their emissions.
-As plans for COP 9 proceed, it would be a positive step if both the developed countries could accelerate efforts to alleviate global poverty and increase the developing world's access to cleaner energy sources.
+It would be a positive step if developed countries could accelerate efforts to alleviate global poverty and increase the developing world's access to cleaner energy sources.
+In addition, barriers to the adoption of new energy technologies in the developing world (where the most emission growth is occurring) must be removed so that these countries can enjoy higher living standards while helping to reduce global emission growth.